SakinahJ/Data_Projects_TripleTen/Zomato/README.md

 # File Title: Zomato Restaurant Analysis

-As a junior analyst at Zomato, this project focuses on evaluating restaurant performance using test datasets.
-The goal is to identify key factors contributing to restaurant popularity and revenue generation.
+In this project as a junior analyst at Zomato, this project focused on evaluating restaurant performance using test datasets.
+The goal was to identify key factors contributing to restaurant popularity and revenue generation.

 Key Analysis Areas:
 Restaurant Popularity: Identifying top-performing restaurants based on customer engagement, ratings, and order frequency.